Birds, beaches and a warm, Senegalese welcome

-Top three things to do in Senegal
+Top things to do in Senegal

-Birds are big news in Senegal, which lies south of the Sahara and provides a much needed rest stop for for migratory birds after they have crossed the desert.
+Birds are big news in Senegal, which lies south of the Sahara and provides a much needed rest stop for migratory birds after they have crossed the desert.
 Several wetland regions are favoured by Palaearctic and Afrotropical birds, while Sahelian species and West African specialities are widespread.
 Major areas for birdwatching are the Senegal River and the Sine Saloum river delta, but the most important site is the Djoudj National Bird Sanctuary, host to around 1.5 million birds.

 Despite being known as ‘the Paris of Africa,’ you’d have to search hard to find much Parisian froideur in Dakar, instead you are more likely to find a beguiling Senegalese exuberance in its place.
 This is what makes the city such a fun place to be; it feels like good things happen here and the positivity is infectious.
 Music is the other addiction in Dakar, where the legendary Mbalax rhythms are forever associated with Youssou N’Dour, Senegal’s most famous artist.

 Beach life beckons